Norbert Fabián Čapek’s “Ten Principles of Living”

 So, to return to my question, what is a creative, inquiring, liberative, free-religion to do about our shared dark and darkening mood?

-Although some people I have met and talked with about Čapek over the years have claimed that the ideas found in his book, and his general attitude to life, were too naively optimistic, it is vital to realise they not only sustained the Religious Society of Czechoslovak (and later Czech) Unitarians through both WWII and then the Communist regime that followed between 1948 to 1989, but they also sustained Čapek bravely and good-humouredly throughout his imprisonment in Dachau Concentration Camp and right on up to his death on October 12, 1942 at Hartheim Castle, near Linz, Austria, where he was killed by poison gas.
+Although some people I have met and talked with about Čapek over the years have claimed that the ideas found in his book, and his general attitude to life, were too naively optimistic, it is vital to realise that they not only sustained the Religious Society of Czechoslovak (and later Czech) Unitarians through both WWII, and then the Communist regime that followed between 1948 to 1989, but they also sustained Čapek bravely and good-humouredly throughout his imprisonment in Dachau Concentration Camp, and right on up to his death on October 12, 1942 at Hartheim Castle, near Linz, Austria, where he was killed by poison gas.
 It’s also important to be aware that Čapek’s ideas and example continue to inspire the Čzech Unitarians today.

-Given this truth, and the fact that I think we need to begin explicitly and consistently to address our own liberal religious and political culture’s current and understandably poor, collective mood, I thought it would be a good thing to read his book and see what I could learn from it and then, perhaps, to pass some of its wisdom on to you.
+Given this truth, and the fact that I think we need to begin explicitly and consistently to address our own liberal religious and political culture’s current, and understandably poor, collective mood, I thought it would be a good thing to read his book and see what I could learn from it and then, perhaps, to pass some of its wisdom on to you.

 Now, back in 2006/2007 when I was last exploring Čapek’s work in some depth in preparation for a book chapter I was writing called “The Religious Society of Czech Unitarians (RSCU) and the construction of Czech National Identity” (published in, Lucia Faltin, Melanie J. Wright eds, The Religious Roots of Contemporary European Identity, London : Continuum, p.
 143-155), because no English translation had yet been made, I had to rely on Petr Dolák Samojský’s invaluable English précis of the 1939 edition of Čapek’s book.
 And when, a couple of weeks ago, I made the decision to read Čapek’s book — I actually decided it on November 6th on hearing the news of Donald Trump’s victory in the US election — I rather naively thought that, surely, an English translation would have been made by now.
 Alas, a quick internet search revealed that this was not the case.
-That was, I’ll admit, disappointing, but thankfully, my recent successful, and frankly thrilling, experience of using ChatGPT and DeepL alongside good online dictionaries and with the help my Japanese friends, to produce a good, heavy-lifted, first draft of the essays by the important Japanese Yuniterian (sic) and advocate of free-religion, Imaoka Shin’ichirō (1881-1988) out into the English-speaking world, made me realise that the same thing could now be done with Čapek’s “Toward the Sunny Shore: A Guide to Living Joyfully.”
+And that was, I’ll admit, disappointing.
+But thankfully, my recent successful, and frankly thrilling, experience of using ChatGPT and DeepL, alongside good online dictionaries and with the help my Japanese friends, to produce a first draft of the essays by the important Japanese Yuniterian (sic) and advocate of free-religion, Imaoka Shin’ichirō (1881-1988) to get these out into the English-speaking world, made me realise that the same thing could now be done with Čapek’s “Toward the Sunny Shore: A Guide to Living Joyfully.”
 So, that project is now underway and you can find the book going up, chapter by chapter, on my blog.

 Ten Principles of Living